“I mean, don’t you think it’s a little bit excessive?”

 William Blake was a poet virtually unknown in his own lifetime.
 He was also an engraver.
 He did illustrations for children’s books, religious books, volumes of poetry, and his artwork is now considered priceless.

 William Blake was born in 1757 in London, the third of five children.
-He went to school until he was 14 and then had to go to work.
-He got a job as an apprentice to an engraver, which is how he ended up making his paltry living.
-He lived in pretty much poverty for his entire life.
-He married at 25 the illiterate Catherine Boucher.
-Blake taught her how to read, and they ended up becoming collaborators in bringing out volumes of his poetry.
+He went to school until he was 14 and then got a job as an apprentice to an engraver, which is how he ended up making his paltry living.
+He lived in near poverty for his entire life.
+He married at the age of 25 the illiterate Catherine Boucher.
+Blake taught her how to read, and they became collaborators in bringing out volumes of his poetry.
 He did engravings to illustrate his poems.
 Catherine was the one who bound the books, and got them ready for publication.
 The entire thing was a joint production.
 They did all the work themselves.

 When Blake was a young boy, he said he looked up into a tree and saw that it was full of winged angels.
-He spoke about these visions openly and much of his poetry has a phantasmagorical religious feeling to it (although much of it is also biting social critique, along the lines of Dickens).
-He wrote about the poor, about social conditions, about the vicious treatment of children.
+He spoke about these visions openly and much of his poetry has a phantasmagorical religious transcendence.
+However, that’s not all there is (and that alone would be enough to put him in the history books).
+Much of his poetry is also biting social critique, reminiscent of Dickens’ broadsides against enforced poverty, ignorance, cruelty towards children.
+Blake wrote about the poor, about social conditions, about the overworked children.
 As T.S.
 Eliot said of him, “He is very eighteenth century.”

 Romantic writers glorified childhood as a state of innocence.
 Blake’s ‘The Chimey Sweeper’, written in the same year as the French Revolution, combines the Romantic cult of the child with the new radical politics, whichcan both be traced to social thinker Jean-Jacques Rousseau.
 It is the boy sweep, rather than Blake, who speaks: he acts as the poet’s dramatic persona or mask.
 There is no anger in his tale.
 On the contrary, the sweep’s gentle acceptance of his miserable life makes his exploitation seem all the more atrocious.
 Blake shifts responsibility for protest onto us.

-He is one of the most quotable of poets.
-I would imagine that many people quote him, without realizing that he is the source.
+Blake is one of the most quotable of poets.
 Similar to Shakespeare, his thoughts/images have entered the common lexicon.

 Think of a white cloud as being holy, you cannot love it, but think of a holy man within the cloud, love springs up in your thoughts, for to think of holiness distinct from man is impossible to the affections.
 Thought alone can make monsters, but the affections cannot.

-His long poem Marriage of Heaven and Hell is overwhelmingly brilliant and I can only take it in small doses.
-Every line is so inspiring, so transcendent.
-There is poetry here, yes, but there is also real thought, real philosophy.
-If you listen to Blake, he is showing you a way to live.
+His long poem Marriage of Heaven and Hell is overwhelmingly brilliant.
+There is poetry here, of course, unforgettable language, but there is also real thought, real philosophy.
+If you listen to Blake, he shows you a way to live.
+He says: “Here.
+Live this deeply, live this thoughtfully.”
 Not many poets can do that.
-They try, but they fall into cliche.
-He never does.
-He was absolutely unique.
+They try, but they descend into cliche, pablum.
+Because ultimately they don’t have much to SAY, and their thought process is like everybody else’s thought process.
+Dime a dozen.
+Blake is not.
+He was unique.

-For those of you who are interested, here is “Marriage of Heaven and Hell” in its entirety (accompanied by more of Blake’s engravings).
-Just go with it.
-Just succumb.
+Here is “Marriage of Heaven and Hell” in its entirety (accompanied by more of Blake’s engravings).

 His poetry is the literary version of Van Gogh’s Starry Night.
 Van Gogh was not interpreting the sky.
-Van Gogh was actually painting what he saw.
-William Blake is the same way.
-What may seem symbolic to his readers, is actually how he experienced being alive.
-His stuff is still relevant and radical.
+Van Gogh was painting what he saw.
+What may seem symbolic or exaggerated to Blake’s readers, was actually how he experienced being alive.
+His stuff is radical.

 by William Blake